BBGMoura/obsidian-software/Java/Database Management/JPA/Spring Data JPA/Custom Queries.md

-Custom filter queries can be added to extend the CRUD repository.
+Custom filter queries can be added to extend the JPA repositories.
 All that is required is to add a properly formatted method name to the interface.

 For example:
 ``` java